zivni/redux-router-transition-binding/readme.md

 function createMiddleware(routeEnterActionCreators: RouteEnterActionCreator[]) -> ReduxMiddleware
 ```

+Tip: the dispatched actions will contain the original location object in the action's meta property.

 ### Helper To create RouteEnterActionCreator
 You can use the `createRouteEnterActionCreator` helper method to create the array.
 ```
 function createRouteEnterActionCreator(actionTypes: string[] | string, matchFunction: (path: string) => any) -> RouteEnterActionCreator;
 ```

-Then you can use [route-parser](https://github.com/rcs/route-parser)as the matchFunction argument
+Then you can use [route-parser](https://github.com/rcs/route-parser) as the matchFunction argument

 ## Dispatching actions on exiting route
 ### Step 1: Specify what to dispatch on entering a location